Projects Supported

 Waterville, Maine

-Alfond will expand its program for 3rd to 7th grade students and create teaching materials.
+Alfond Youth & Community Center will expand its program for 3rd to 7th grade students and create teaching materials.
 The class teaches upcycling used computers, and learning about repair, self-sufficiency and environmental sustainability.
 Once repaired, computers will belong to the youth and their families in this under-resourced community.
 The initiative will create, document and publish a replicable model.
 As a combined YMCA and Boys and Girls Club, there's terrific promise for broad distribution across its network.

 Spring 2023